devspacemx/devspace.mx/content/post/2017-04-27-building-hoppers-media-centre.md

 Naturally, gatsby-ssr.js allows developers to hook into that lifecycle.
 In my experience, most use cases revolve around injecting CSS, HTML, or Redux state information into the generated output.
 For example, if you need to insert third party scripts such as Analytics Tracking or a Pixel it can be done on the onRenderBody gatsby-ssr.js hook.

-## Examples of gatsby-ssr.js hooks:
+## Examples of gatsby-ssr.js hooks

 - onPreRenderHTML
 - onRenderBody